tzehon/iis-gitops/README.md

 ## Promoting your environment to **production**

-Once you have tested your app, you can promote your configuration to production by merging dev to prod.
+Once you have tested your app, you can promote your configuration to production by merging the dev branch to prod.